Click on the drug names in the picture below to learn more about the individual drugs concerning teen drug abuse.

 Being honest with youth about the effects and dangers of drugs can help them make educated life choices.

-Along with effective drug rehabilitation, education is the ultimate answer to the drug abuse problem we face today.
+Along with effective drug rehabilitation, education is the ultimate answer to the teen drug abuse problem we face today.
 Knowledge is the key to prevention.